lanj/MDX-CrowdParking/chapter1.md

 Success of crowdsourcing is dependent on the confidence of the data and system, the uptake or participation of users and validity of the data processed.

+**Dependency issues**

 A major issue would be ability of users to update data available, failure of participants to do this can create data gaps due to none use.

+**Confidence in system**

-Another issue is confidence and validity of data , crowdsource data can suffer loss of data integrity from data pollution, which in term  can affect both confidence and validity.
+Another issue is user confidence and validity of data , crowdsource data can suffer loss of data integrity from data pollution, which in term  can affect both confidence and validity.

+**Privacy **

+There may be concern about use of location-services, user data and their privacy.

+**Previous research**

 Using previous research carried out by [ParkJam](http://parking.kmi.open.ac.uk/)  (Kopeck, Jacek & Domingue, John, 2012), the project intends to address issues such as incentives for takeup of users, addressing possible weakness of geo-data type as spatial and data bias when related to parking in particular facilities.